mozilla/taar-lite/docs/GraphRepresentation.md

-As discussed [above](#graph-representation), in the raw coinstallation matrix, row sums are equal to column sums for each add-on and represent the total number of installs.
+As discussed [above](#graph-representation), in the raw coinstallation matrix, row sums are equal to column sums for each add-on and represent the total number of coinstalls.
 For a general add-on relational graph, the matrix may no longer be symmetric, but the intuition behind the normalization still applies.
 In this case, we can view the column sum for B